walter-a-jablonowski/walter-a-jablonowski.github.io/misc/context.md

 # Current skills

-AI & ML (new skills: some know how but still learning):
+# AI & ML (new skills: some know how but still learning)

 - Project types
   - AI agents